 The downstairs busybody neighbours were Stan (Rich Little) and Carol Parker (Barbara Bostock).
 Stan was an “ideas” man who composed menus for a living.
 In various episodes, Stan worked as a shoe salesman, an organiser of children’s parties, and a dancing instructor.

 The Parkers also imposed upon the Willises to babysit for chinchillas and pigeons.

-While Julie’s mother, Phyllis Hammond (Edith Atwater), was hoping only the best for Julie and Dave, Fred firmly believed that Dave would never be able to support her.
+While Julie’s mother, Phyllis Hammond (Edith Atwater), was hoping only the best for Julie and Dave, grouchy Fred firmly believed that Dave would never be able to support her.